Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system

 \emph{Driven-dissipative system.}--We now turn to the dynamics of the driven system with driving amplitude $A=J$, frequency $\hbar\omega=1.5 J$, and position $\ell=20$.
 Unlike in the typical regime of Floquet engineering, the driving frequency is \emph{not} large compared to the system's bandwidth $4J$.
 Thus, driving-induced heating via resonant excitation \cite{EckardtAnisimovas15} is not suppressed, but a dominant impact of the drive.
 In Fig.~\ref{fig:main}(c) we depict the evolution of the mean occupations of the Floquet modes $\alpha$ on the same time interval as in Fig.~\ref{fig:main}(b).
-The initial state is projected onto the Floquet states, anticipating that the coherences will decay rapidly and decouple from the occupations in the limit of weak coupling \cite{BreuerEtAl00,HoneEtAl09,Wustmann10}.
 We can observe that, in contrast to the undriven scenario, the system quickly relaxes to a steady state on a time $t\lesssim t_\text{ref}/2$.
-This is not surprising, since the local driving potential breaks both energy and the approximate momentum conservation, which suppresses relaxation in the undriven case.
+This is not surprising, since the local driving potential breaks both energy and approximate momentum conservation, which suppress the relaxation in the undriven case.

-However, the most striking difference is that in the presence of driving the system approaches a non-equilibrium steady state, where more than 60 percent of the particles form a non-equilibrium Bose condensate by occupying the same single-particle Floquet state.
-Remarkably, this effect happens despite the driving-induced (or Floquet) heating.
-In fact we argue below that it is actually the interplay between the driving-induced heating and the dissipation from the bath, which causes the non-equilibrium condensation.
-The condensate occupation matches very well the maximum of the mean occupations $\langle\hat{n}_k\rangle$ of the undriven eigenstates (blue bullets in Fig.~\ref{fig:main}(c)), indicating that the condensate mode resembles an equilibrium eigenstate.
-In Fig.~\ref{fig:dyn-occ}(b) we plot snapshots of $\langle\hat{n}_k\rangle$ for different times and see that the condensate mode $k_c$ does not correspond to the undriven ground state, emphasizing further the non-equilibrium nature of the effect.
+However, the most striking effect is that in the presence of driving the system approaches a non-equilibrium steady state, where more than 60 percent of the particles form a non-equilibrium Bose condensate by occupying the same single-particle Floquet state.
+Remarkably, this effect happens despite the Floquet (i.e.\ driving-induced) heating.
+In fact we will argue below that it is actually the interplay between the driving-induced heating and the dissipation from the bath, which causes the non-equilibrium condensation.
+In Fig.~\ref{fig:dyn-occ}(b) we plot snapshots of the mean occupations $\langle\hat{n}_k\rangle$ of the undriven eigenmodes and we can see that the condensate occurs in a state having a large overlap with the excited undriven eigenstate $\ket{\psi_{k_c}}$ with wavenumber $k_c=2\pi/(\ell a)$.
+Plotting the occupation of this mode as blue bullets in Fig.~\ref{fig:main}(c), we can see that it perfectly matches the occupation of the most populated Floquet mode, indicating that both modes are in fact identical.
+This leads us to the following intuitive explanation of the at first glance counterintuitive effect.